Gressy2113/TRPV6-MG/README.md

 # WTMetaD postprocessing

-All postprocessing steps including reweighting procedure and obtaining images for the article was provided using jupyter notebook `PS-systems-postprocessing.ipynb`.
-Its stored copies for PS and PS-apo systems can be found in `NOTEBOOKS/` folder.
+All postprocessing steps, including the reweighting procedure and obtaining images for the article, were carried out using jupyter notebook `PS-systems-postprocessing.ipynb` (the stored copies for PS and PS-apo systems can be found in `NOTEBOOKS/` folder).

 ## Scripts